Boğaziçi University Sports Fest

-Boğaziçi University Sports Fest is Turkey's biggest student-organized sports festival, held in Boğaziçi University facilities every year since 1980 with the original name, Spor Bayramı.
-This festival includes contribution of the both school and students of Boğaziçi University, and participation of hundreds of sportsmen around the world.
+Boğaziçi University Sports Fest is Turkey's biggest student-organized sports festival, held in Boğaziçi University facilities every year since 1980 with the original name Spor Bayramı.
+This festival includes contributions from both the school and students of Boğaziçi University, and participation of hundreds of sportsmen from around the world.

 Sports Committee

-Sports Committee's history lies its roots back to "The Athletics Association" founded in 1896 at Robert College.
-This organisation was also the first student association to be established in Turkey.
-Sports Committee's aim, as one of the main parts of social life in Boğaziçi University, is to create a sportive environment with our numerous organization.
+The Sports Committee traces its roots back to "The Athletics Association" founded in 1896 at Robert College.
+This organization was also the first student association to be established in Turkey.
+The Sports Committee's aim, as one of the main parts of social life in Boğaziçi University, is to create a sportive environment with its numerous organizations.
 For the past 120 years, the Sports Committee has been arranging all the sports events in the university.
-Binding 800 sportsmen in 23 different branches of sports under its root, this association has also various organizations which are Boğaziçi University Sports Awards, SnowBreak, Field Day, Fall Games, Interfaculty Tournament, Water Sports Weekend and Sports Fest.
+Binding 800 sportsmen in 23 different branches of sports under its root, this association also has various events including Boğaziçi University Sports Awards, SnowBreak, Field Day, Fall Games, Interfaculty Tournament, Water Sports Weekend and Sports Fest.